eclipse-nattable/nattable/HOW_TO_RELEASE.md

    * If everything is correct *Close* the repository, otherwise *Drop* it and fix any issues
    * Once it is closed, press the *Release* button to trigger the release to the Central repository

+ * Create a tag for the published version based on the last commit
  * Finally update the version in the master branch via `mvn org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=NEW_VERSION_NUMBER.qualifier`

 ## Update the website